Astronomical Links of Interest

 - Milwaukee Astronomical Society

-member of the MAS and it is the place I got my start in variable stars.
+member of the MAS having joined in 1977 and it is the place I got my start in variable stars.

 The variable star observing legacy of this organization

 - Phoenix Astronomical Society (PAS)

 A plug for the hometown club.
 I joined when they decided to enroll in the